NetCIL Installation

 At least one licensed copy of the full version of Microsoft

-recommended that you use the 64-bit versions of MS Office, as long as all of
+use the 64-bit versions of MS Office, as long as all

-your computers are equipped with at least 4Gb of memory, which is usually not
+of your computers are equipped with at least 4Gb of memory, which is usually

 following MS Office versions: 2010, 2013, 2016, 2019, and Office 365.
 Please